SonyaMoisset/Pluralsight_Training/README.md

 - JavaScript Fundamentals by Liam McLennan
 - JavaScript Templating with Handlebars by Ryan Lewis
 - JavaScript the Good Parts by Douglas Crockford
+- JavaScript Objects and Prototypes by Jim Cooper